Featured in

 ‘Ade Darmawan: Water Resistance’, 2024, Cemeti - Institute for Art & Society, exhibition view.
 Courtesy: Cemeti; photograph: Kurniadi Widodo

-Darmawan chose these materials because they appear in Pramoedya Ananta Toer’s 1995 book Arus Balik, which can be translated as ‘the reversal of the tide’.
+Darmawan chose these materials because they appear in Pramoedya Ananta Toer’s 1995 book Arus Balik, which can be translated as ‘turning of the tide’.
 Drafted in the 1970s while the author was imprisoned on Buru Island, in Maluku, for his ties to the communist-affiliated Institute for People’s Culture, the epic novel narrates the 16th-century breakup of the Majapahit empire, a maritime kingdom that covered much of present-day Indonesia.
 Pramoedya’s novel, and this exhibition in turn, contemplates the historical shift from a sea- to land-based economy in the archipelago.

 On an island of white desks, Tuban (2019) – titled after the Javanese port where Arus Balik takes place – features further distillation apparatuses, which trickle essential oils onto biographies of Indonesia’s cronyistic second president Suharto, staining the books and the tables they rest upon.
 The tarnished books allude to Suharto’s 1966 ban of communist literature, including Pramoedya’s works (upon his arrest a year earlier, his library was looted and burned).
 More broadly, Darmawan’s extraction kits conjure up technologies that, in the hands of European colonizers, and later Suharto’s New Order regime, converted the archipelago’s plant life into commodities for the global market.
 Beginning in the 16th century, spices like nutmeg, a coveted preservative, were warred over by the Portuguese, Dutch and British, becoming alibis for territorial acquisition.